-Changing the data value to “2” stops the Windows 10 automatic update and ensures you will receive a notification everytime a new update is available.
-If you want to allow the automatic update, change its value to 0 or delete the keys created in above steps.
+Changing the data value to “2” stops the Windows 10 automatic update and ensures you will receive a notification every time a new update is available.
+If you want to allow the automatic update, change its value to 0 or delete the keys created in the above steps.

 From Local Group Policy Editor

 Note: Windows 10 Home users have to sit this one out, it is only for Windows 10 Education, Pro, and Enterprise editions.